 Natural Areas Journal

-Quaking aspen (Populus tremuloides Michx.) forests are experiencing numerous impediments across North America.
+T: Quaking aspen (Populus tremuloides) forests are experiencing numerous impediments across North America.
 In the West, recent drought, fire suppression, insects, diseases, climate trends, inappropriate management, and ungulate herbivory are impacting these high biodiversity forests.
-Additionally, ecological tension zones are sometimes created where the above factors intermingle with jurisdictional boundaries.
-The public-private land interface may result in stress to natural areas where game species find refuge and plentiful forage at the expense of ecosystem function.
-We examined putative herbivore impacts to aspen forests at Wolf Creek Ranch (WCR), a large residential landscape in northern Utah.
-Forty-three ha-1 monitoring plots were established to measure a range of attributes summarizing location description, tree and vegetation condition, and herbivore presence.
-Additionally, we tested the ability of a stand-level visual rating system to represent more detailed field measures.
-Elk (Cervus elaphus L.) herbivory is currently having a strong effect on aspen in the study area, reducing many locations to single-layer aspen forests dominated by aging canopy trees.
-Regeneration (< 2 m stems) is experiencing moderate-to-high browse and recruitment (2 - 6 m stems) are below replacement levels on approximately half of WCR's aspen forests.
-The condition rating system represented significant trends in forest cover, canopy height, stand aspect, regeneration, recruitment, and tree mortality.
-Ordination of all plot and forest data found a strong negative relationship between elk presence and recruitment success.
-We make recommendations for addressing difficult herbivore-aspen interactions where publicly managed wildlife a present barriers to conservation of privately owned forest reserves.
+Additionally, ecological tension zones are sometimes created at residential-wildland interfaces with divergent management directives.
+For example, private conservation reserves bordering public land may be degraded from browsing where game species find refuge from hunting and plentiful forage.
+We examined putative herbivore impacts to nearly pure aspen forests at Wolf Creek Ranch (WCR), a sparsely developed residential landscape in northern Utah.
+Forty-three one-hectare monitoring plots were established to measure forest attributes including site characteristics, tree and vegetation condition, and herbivore use.
+Additionally, we tested the ability of a plot-level visual rating system to characterize objective field measures.
+Results suggest elk (Cervus elaphus) herbivory is currently having a strong effect on aspen in the study area, reducing many locations to nearly single-layer aspen forests dominated by aging canopy trees.
+Regeneration (<2 m tall stems) is experiencing moderate to high browse impacts, and recruitment (2–6 m stems) is below replacement levels on approximately half of WCR’s aspen forests.
+The visual rating system accurately reflected significant trends in forest cover, canopy height, plot aspect, regeneration, recruitment, and tree mortality.
+Ordination of plot and forest data indicated a strong negative relationship between elk presence and recruitment success.
+We make recommendations for addressing difficult herbivore-aspen interactions where publicly managed wildlife present barriers to conservation within residential forest reserves.